 The coat of the wire hair is eminently important when showing in competition, as 45 points are given to the coat alone – more than any other breed of cat.

 Caring for Your American Wirehair Cat

 There are no known genetic disorders associated with American Wirehair and the breed is considered healthy and hardy overall although some cats have sensitive skin.

 Their wire hair coat is easy to maintain and doesn’t matt, although weekly grooming is still recommended.
 Oily skin can be an issue, so you may need to bathe the cat every two months using a gentle cat shampoo.

 These cats love company so if you’re out of the house for long period of time, get two cats so they can keep each other company.

-If you have an American Wirehair cat in your life, please share your experiences below.
+Have you ever met an American Wirehair cat?
+Please share your experiences in the comments below.